-Computers, the Internet and digitalization have created new fields of activity for criminals.
-Use the tools of computer science to solve or prevent them.
+Computers, the Internet, and digitalization have created new fields of activity for criminals.
+Use the tools of computer science to solve or prevent these crimes.

 In addition to extensive computer science knowledge, you will acquire and deepen fundamental scientific knowledge and methods for modeling and simulating complex systems in the field of modern forensics.

 One of the most important principles of forensics is Locard's Rule: There is no contact between two objects without mutual traces.
-Finding, securing and analyzing such traces in the digital realm is still a huge challenge for authorities and companies.
+Finding, securing, and analyzing such traces in the digital realm is still a huge challenge for authorities and businesses.
 Digital forensics is a young discipline, and there is a corresponding lack of skilled personnel.

 With the specialized knowledge from Mittweida, you will become an IT expert who supports authorities in solving crimes or helps companies and institutions in the field of IT security to prevent them from happening in the first place.
 For example, you will work as a

 - Cybercriminalist at BKA, Junior Cyber Security Analyst at BND, IT Forensics Officer at Bundeswehr,

 - Network & IT Security Consultant for companies,

 - Software developer for forensics, IT security and biometrics,

 - Penetration Tester in IT Security,